fxp-jim/HorizonDocs/Horizon User Guide/II. All Parties/Creating a New Customer Record.md

     - Fill in the necessary personal information such as name, email addresses, phone numbers, URLs, and addresses.

-    ⚠️ Note: Remember to include a 2-digit country code in your mailing and/or billing address.
+    ⚠️ Note: Remember to include a two-digit country code in your mailing and/or billing address.

 5. **Choose Primary Contact Method**: